-- The project will consist of hardware construction and firmware development and it is expected that it will take approximately 70 hours to complete. - Projects are individual assignments.
-Discussing project topics is allowed, but the submissions must be unique.
+- The projects will consist of hardware construction and firmware development and it is expected that it will take approximately 80 hours to complete. - Mini projects are individual assignments.
+Discussing mini project topics is allowed, but the submissions must be unique.
+Sharing of code is not allowed. - Projects teams will consist of 1 or 2 students.
+Discussing project topics is allowed, but the submissions must be unique to the team.
 Sharing of code is not allowed. - An interim deadline for hardware construction will apply.